 Vegetables are harvested throughout summer and sweet potatoes are usually dug in early October.
 If weather permits, we may plant a second crop of cabbages which can be harvested in November.
 As winter approaches, we add leaf compost to our garden prior to seeding it with winter rye which adds organic matter to the garden soil over the winter.

-Interested in Growing?
+Interested in Growing Your Own?
 Ada Street Farm hosts community raised garden beds for people to rent.
 Learn more here.

 Consider making a donation.
-These funds contribute to properly maintaining our equipment and tools so that they may last longer.
-Donations also provide us the means to purchase materials for the garden including: lumber, composted soil, seeds and plants, and poles for trellising green beans, etc.
+These funds or goods/services contribute to properly maintaining our equipment and tools so that they may last longer.
+Donations also provide us the means to purchase materials for the garden including: lumber, composted soil, seeds and plants, tomato cages, and poles for trellising green beans, etc.

 We are grateful to the local business supporters that provide many of our seeds and plant starts.